mjenquine/GA-SEIR-Course/unit_3/w08d04/homework/bookmarks/README.md

       - Create: Posting a new bookmark
       - Delete: Deleting a bookmark
       - Update: Updating a bookmark
+      - MAKE SURE TO TEST ALL ROUTES WITH CURL

 #### React Frontend User Stories
   - As a user, I can see a list of all my bookmarks when I visit the page